 Amazon might be joining Alibaba on the U.S. Trade Representative (“USTR”) blacklist of “Notorious Markets.”
-In a letter to the USTR this week, Stephen Lamar, the Executive Vice President of the American Apparel & Footwear Association (“AAFA”), asserts that the $1 billion Seattle-based e-commerce giant is not consistently doing enough to fight fakes, and as a result, is urging the USTR to add some of Amazon’s international sites to the government’s annual list of bad actors.
+In a letter to the USTR this week, Stephen Lamar, the Executive Vice President of the American Apparel & Footwear Association (“AAFA”), asserts that the $1 trillion Seattle-based e-commerce giant is not consistently doing enough to fight fakes, and as a result, is urging the USTR to add some of Amazon’s international sites to the government’s annual list of bad actors.

 According to Lamar, the AAFA – the prominent Washington, D.C.-based trade organization that boasts members, such as Calvin Klein, Jimmy Choo, Marc Jacobs, Stuart Weitzman and Ralph Lauren, among others – “has had regular and consistent dialogue with Amazon over the past year to address the intellectual property related concerns,” and yet, the AAFA’s “members are growing increasingly frustrated with how [Amazon] protects their intellectual property.”

 Pointing specifically to amazon.co.uk (United Kingdom), amazon.ca (Canada), and amazon.de (Germany) as some of “the most unresponsive and non-compliant Amazon marketplace extensions,” Lamar says AAFA members have expressed concern over the widespread availability of counterfeit and infringing goods on the sites and states that while “Amazon is aware of this problem, and sometimes takes steps to interdict them,” it is not uncommon to see “the same ‘fake brands’ resurface on the platform, sometimes months” after Amazon takes action.